daichirata/gcsproxy/README.md

 This is a reverse proxy for Google Cloud Storage for performing limited disclosure (IP address restriction etc...).
 Gets the URL of the GCS object through its internal API.
 Therefore, it is possible to make GCS objects private and deliver limited content.

 ## Changes
-These changes make it possible to put a static site in a private GCS bucket behind GLB with IAP.
+Difference from daichirata/gcsproxy is that is possible to put a static site in a private GCS bucket behind GLB with IAP.

+new.
+- run in CloudRun
+- Pull SA key from secretMAnager
+- redirect 404 to index.html
+- set index page like index.html
+- use host name as a bucket name

 Request flow:
 ```
 User ==(https)> GlobalLB with IAP enabled ==(http)> CloudRun GCS-proxy ==(https)> GCS Private bucket